annakrystalli/nox_spp-list/proposal.md

    - Software will be developed that will allow automatic construction of a live database for others to host, either locally or online

 ## 5. DEVELOP DOCUMENTATION
-  - Version controlled fully documented record of development
+Version controlled fully documented record of development of the database and software.
+This will ensure transparency and reproducibility of all project outputs.
+As well as the data and software products, full web-hosted documentation will be provided on:
-  - Documentation on access and use of live database
+  - Access and use of live database
+  - Access and use of the API
-  - Documentation on access and use of archived database
+  - Deployment and use of archived database

 <br>